AI MEDICINE SCANNER

 • Medicine name — correctly identified in the vast majority of cases, even with complex Polish pharmaceutical names.

-• Dosage — highly accurate because it appears as a prominent number on most packages.
+• Dosage — highly accurate because it appears as a clear number on most packages.

 • Expiry date — the most variable field, as expiry dates are printed in many different formats and locations.
 The AI handles common formats well (MM/YYYY, YYYY-MM, text like “EXP 03/2027”) but may occasionally misread unusual layouts.